Channel-Wise Mixed-Precision Quantization for Large Language Models: Method

+CMPQ is designed to be both practically efficient and conceptually novel, targeting real-world deployment scenarios where computational and memory budgets are constrained.

-Our method only requires forward propagation and does not depend on backpropagation, which is necessary for many existing quantization techniques~\citep{li2023llm, kim2023squeezellm}.
-Consequently, the memory requirements for our proposed CMPQ during quantization are moderate; for instance, loading the OPT-6.7B model necessitates 12.4 GB of memory, whereas the backward pass for the same model requires 49.61 GB of memory.
+From an efficiency standpoint, CMPQ only requires forward propagation and does not depend on backpropagation, which is necessary for many existing quantization techniques~\citep{li2023llm, kim2023squeezellm}.
+Consequently, the memory requirements for our proposed CMPQ during quantization are moderate; for instance, loading the OPT-6.7B model necessitates 24.8 GB of memory, whereas the backward pass for the same model requires 49.61 GB of memory.
 Additionally, CMPQ has minimal reliance on the calibration set, as it only measures the $L_2$-norm per channel, thereby mitigating the risk of overfitting.
-For a comparison with backpropagation-dependent methods, refer to Section~\ref{sec:sqz}, and for an analysis of CMPQ's robustness with respect to the calibration dataset, see Section~\ref{sec:robust}.
+For a comparison with backpropagation-dependent methods, refer to Appendix~\ref{sec:sqz}, and for an analysis of CMPQ's robustness with respect to the calibration dataset, see Section~\ref{sec:robust}.